-Baking & Decorative Arts classes may be offered at these Madison College campuses:
+Baking & Decorative Arts classes may be offered at the Madison College Truax campus.

 Earning your technical diploma in the Baking & Decorative Arts program at Madison College prepares you for valuable work as a bakery worker/assistant pastry chef in a variety of commercial environments such as:

 - Retail bakeries